NURBS-Diff: A Differentiable Programming Module for NURBS: Acknowledgement

 \section{Acknowledgement}

-This work was partly supported by the National Science Foundation under grant CMMI-1644441.
-We would also like to thank NVIDIA\textsuperscript{\textregistered} for providing GPUs used for testing the algorithms developed during this research.
-This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by NSF grant ACI-1548562 and the Bridges system supported by NSF grant ACI-1445606, at the Pittsburgh Supercomputing Center (PSC). }
+This work was partly supported by the NSF under grant CMMI-1644441 and the ARPA-E under DIF\-FERENTIATE:DE-AR0001215.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by NSF grant ACI-1548562 and the Bridges system supported by NSF grant ACI-1445606, at the Pittsburgh Supercomputing Center (PSC).